 MGMT 100 Fundamentals of Management is a required course for this minor.
-MGMT 100 introduces you to the fundamental principles of management: planning, organising, leading and controlling.
-You will also gain an understanding of how organisations are linked to the New Zealand and global business environment.
+MGMT 100 introduces you to the fundamental principles of management: planning, organising, leading, and controlling.
+You will also gain an understanding of how organisations are linked to the Aotearoa New Zealand and global business environment.

 Beyond first year, there are two required courses:

-- MGMT 230 Business, Society and the Environment – analyse the changing responsibilities of business at organisation, national and global levels.
-Consider the impact of climate change, globalisation, and consumerism and identify ways in which business organisations respond ethically to the needs of society and the environment.
+- MGMT 230 Business, Society and the Environment – analyse the changing responsibilities of business at organisational, national, and global levels.
+Consider the impact of climate change, globalisation, and consumerism, and identify ways in which business organisations respond ethically to the needs of society and the environment.